Here's what Trump's budget proposes to cut

 Congress will have the final say, and lawmakers have already expressed opposition to many of the proposals.

-Here's a look at some of the major cuts in the President's budget blueprint
+Here's a look at some of the major cuts in the President's budget blueprint:

 Department cuts

-• Health and Human Services, the department responsible for implementing Obamacare and its proposed repeal, would face a $12.6 billion cut -- a 16.2% decrease.
+• Health and Human Services, the department responsible for implementing Obamacare and its proposed repeal, would face a $12.6 billion cut -- a 16.2% decrease

-• US Army Corps of Engineers: $1 billion, a 16.3% cut.
+• US Army Corps of Engineers: $1 billion, a 16.3% cut

+• Cuts National Institutes of Health spending by $5.8 billion, a nearly 20% cut.
+Also overhauls NIH to focus on "highest priority" efforts and eliminates the Fogarty International Center.

 • Other double-digit cuts include Commerce at 15.7%; Education at 13.5%; Housing and Urban Development at 13.2%; Transportation at 12.7%, and Interior at 11.7%.

-Programs Trump proposes to eliminate
+Programs Trump proposes to eliminate or zero out

-Trump's budget would eliminate funding for some small, independent agencies entirely:
+Trump's budget would eliminate funding for some small, independent agencies entirely, as well as zero out some federal programs:

+• The 21st Century Community Learning Centers program, which supports before- and after-school programs and summer programs

 • African Development Foundation